Hard Rock Zombies: Production

 The film was made in 1983 at the same time as American Drive-In and featured as the drive-in movie within that film.

 Release

 Hard Rock Zombies was released in 1985.

 Home media

-Hard Rock Zombies was released on blu-ray by Vinegar Syndrome as part of a two-disk set with Slaughterhouse Rock.
+On April 26, 2022, the movie was released on Blu-Ray for the first time by Vinegar Syndrome as part of a two-disk set with Slaughterhouse Rock.